moj-analytical-services/OPG/README_LPA.md

 - The aim of this project is to Automation, modernisation, and simplifying the current forecast model as well as migration and transformation of the related data and in the future moving modelling to the Analytical Platform.
 - This model should provide input for the OPG projects in term of resource managment (staff and income).

-## Business Needs
-Analytical resource is required to support OPGs plans to develop a fully digital LPA.
-Specifically :

-1. To explore what impact, under a range of options, would fully digital LPAs have on overall  demand ?
-2. What will be the residual need for paper applications ?
-3. What impact will fully digital LPAs have on LPA demand across a range of protected characteristics

 &nbsp;
 <a name="objectives"></a>
 # Objectives
 1. Forecasted figures for Living LPAs
 2. Trends and pattern of the LPA orders

+## Business Needs
+- Analytical resource is required to support OPGs plans to develop a fully digital LPA.
+Specifically:
+    1. To explore what impact, under a range of options, would fully digital LPAs have on overall demand?
+    2. What will be the residual need for paper applications?
+    3. What impact will fully digital LPAs have on LPA demand across a range of protected characteristics
+- Long term forecasts support OPG income forecasts, fee setting and broader strategic decisions and business objectives.
+- Short term forecasting is a critical function supporting plans for resources needed to handle applications and  calls etc and in-year monitoring of external impacts particularly around broadcast / media events, and early indications of the impact of marketing events.

 ## MLPA Project Data Requirements (OPG Data):
 1. Understand and agree what data is required for the MLPA Model Office/ Private Beta (and for the wider MLPA project), and prioritisation